WeeklyRobotics/robotic_events/README.md

 # Robotic Events
-A repository containing upcoming events in robotics maintained by [](https://www.linkedin.com/in/knmcguire/) and [Mat Sadowski](https://www.linkedin.com/in/mateuszsadowski/).
+A repository containing upcoming events in robotics maintained by [Kimberly McGuire](https://www.linkedin.com/in/knmcguire/) and [Mat Sadowski](https://www.linkedin.com/in/mateuszsadowski/).

 The events in this repository are rendered on the [Weekly Robotics website](https://www.weeklyrobotics.com/events) and this README file.